chriswayg/tor-server/README.md

 ### Run Tor Relay with IPv6

 The host system or VPS (for example Vultr) needs to have IPv6 activated.
+From your server try to ping any IPv6 host: `ping6 google.com`

+If that worked fine, make your Tor relay reachable via IPv6 by adding an additional ORPort line to your `torrc` configuration (example for ORPort 9001):

+`ORPort [IPv6-address]:9001`

 Additionally activate IPv6 for Docker by editing/creating the file `daemon.json` on the docker host and restarting Docker.

 - use the IPv6 subnet/64 address from your provider for `fixed-cidr-v6`